Electrocabbage/bias-variance-intuition/README.md

 - and empirically computing bias and variance.

 The project was created as part of a learning process focused on understanding model behavior rather than optimizing performance.
-# bias-variance-intuition
-An intuitive, empirical exploration of the bias–variance tradeoff using synthetic data.

 ## Key takeaway